Zhongbf/typora/英文/Peppa Pig 第一季.md

 # 33、Cleaning the Car（清洁汽车）

+daddy pig  is takeing the family for a drive in the country. （兜风：for a drive）

+come on. is everyone ready. ready, but the car isn’t ready

 Daddy Pig is taking the family for drive in the country.
 Come on.
-Is everyone reday?
+Is everyone ready?
 Ready!

 Yes, Daddy Pig, we are ready.
-But the car isn’t reday!
+But the car isn’t ready!
 Look how messy it is!
 Oh, it’s not too bad.

 You should see how messy it is inside!
 Oh ==Naughty==, messy Daddy!
 Naughty, messy Daddy!

-Look at aoo this ==rubbish==.
+Look at all this ==rubbish==.
 Newspapers!
 They’s mine.
 Sweet!
 They’s mine!
 Mr, Dinosaur!

 We must clean the car before we go for a dirve.
 Oh, right you are, Mummy Pig.